PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Calculate your life insurance needs as a self-employed worker

-Your life insurance policy should include enough coverage to cover any major debts, maintain ongoing financial obligations like business expenses, and meet your dependents’ financial needs until they’re financially independent.
+Your life insurance policy should include enough coverage to cover any major debts, maintain ongoing financial obligations like business expenses, and meet your dependents’ financial needs until they’re financially independent. $500,000 is the most common coverage amount among Canadians, but your needs may vary.

 The simplest rule of thumb for life insurance coverage is to purchase coverage equal to 7-12x your annual income.
 But for some self-employed individuals, that calculation isn’t the most reliable, since your income may vary depending on your field, the season, and the year.